 Photos, information and identification tips of the common types of hummingbirds in the United States.

 Most hummingbird types visit here during the summer months and then fly south for the winter.
+Some Anna's and Allen's Hummingbirds live all year on the west coast.

 The well-known Ruby-throated Hummingbird lives all parts of the eastern United States during the warm months.
 They fly south to Mexico and Central America for the winter.